 1. Tax agent fees are also a tax deduction

 Did you use Etax.com.au or another tax agent to prepare and lodge your tax return last year?
 If you did, then you can claim the amount you paid last year – on this year’s return.
-On your tax return, simply put the amount you paid in 2015 into section D10 – “Cost of Managing Tax Affairs”.
+On your tax return, simply put the amount you paid last year into section D10 – “Cost of Managing Tax Affairs”.
 The fees you pay for tax return help are always tax deductible.

 2. Union/Membership fees are tax deductible